DengMichael/Email-clustering/README.md

 Consider training
 Find out what an LDA model is
 Use the 20 newsgroups dataset instead of Harry
+Find out what data leakage is

 Things to try afterwards:

 Check out Kaggle competitions to learn from top kernels https://www.kaggle.com/c/quora-insincere-questions-classification?utm_medium=email&utm_source=intercom&utm_campaign=launch-mailer-20181101
+Find o